bkotewall/UMN-DABootcamp-py3-mod4-hw/README.md

+Please refer to PyCitySchools_Challenge.ipynb for homework submission.
+The module playbook of which this is all derived from is in PyCitySchools_testing.ipynb

 # py3-mod4-hw:  Test scores and circumstances.
 How are they correlated?

 ## Overarching method and goals.

-1) We were given some data about students, schools and the test scores yielded by the students.
+We were given data about students, schools and the test scores yielded by the students.
 From the source data we are to illustrate relationships between differing circumstances, e.g. different grades, different schools, different funding per student, with respect to the student test scores.